Moddable-OpenSource/moddable/documentation/base/base.md

 > **Note**: Immediate and one shot timers are automatically cleared after invoking their callback function.
 There is no need to call `clear` except to cancel the timer before it fires.

 > **Note**: If `Timer.clear` is passed a value of `undefined` or `null` for the ID, no exception is generated.

 ***

-### `Timer.unschedule(id)`

-The `unschedule` function makes a timer inelegible to run.
-Use `Timer.schedule` to make it eligible to run again, or `Timer.clear` to remove it permanently.

-Unscheduling a timer is prefered over scheduling a timer for a long time in the future when the next trigger time is unknown.
-Unscheduling and later rescheduling a timer may be more efficiently than clearing a timer and later allocating a new one.

-***